RESOLVN/cep/ceps/2001/README.md

 ### What is a “knowledge check”

- A knowledge check is a sentence or phrase that requests information or knowledge about the content that preceded that knowledge check task.
+ A knowledge check is a sentence or phrase that requests information or knowledge about the content that precedes a given knowledge check task.
 The components of a knowledge check are described below.

  #### Scenario
  A scenario describes a situation related to a knowledge check.
 A scenario precedes the request and is presented in the default paragraph format.
+It might be a brief story or incident that applies to the assignment.

 #### Steps
-Steps describe specific actions the student must take in order to be able to respond to the request.
+Steps describe specific actions the student must take in order to be able to respond to the assignment.
 A single step contains one and only one action.
-Steps precede the check and use the numbered list format.
+Steps precede the assignment and use the numbered list format.

-#### Request
+#### Assignment
-The actual **request** (question or action to which the student must provide an answer or response) uses the H2 style.
-(This style is bold, so it is not necessary to apply bold separately.)
-Because the request is bold, no other component of the knowledge check should be bold or use H2.
-The request is an independent paragraph, 1-2 sentences, maximum 120 works each.
-The request includes the instructions for providing a response.
+The **assignment** is the question or action to which the student must provide an answer or response.
+It uses the H2 style.
+The H2 style is bold, which distinguishes the assignment from all other components of the knowledge check.
+Therefore, no other component of the knowledge check should be bold or use H2.
+The assignment is an independent paragraph, 1-2 sentences, maximum 120 words each.
+The assignment includes the instructions for providing the response.

 #### Response/Answer Instruction
- The instruction is the method to submit a response, such as whether to select one or more of the available choices, or whether to enter text in a box.
+Instructions may be presented as part of the assignment sentence or as a separate sentence in the same paragraph (using the H2 style).
+The instruction provides the method to submit a response, such as whether to select one or more of the available choices, or whether to enter text in a box field.
 Authors should not assume that the method for providing a response is obvious.
 Examples of instructions are listed below.
-* Select the answer that best describes ....
+* _Select the answer that best describes how to ...._
-* Choose all of the options that apply.
+* _Choose all of the options that apply._
-* Enter the 4-digit value for ...
+* _Enter the 4-digit value for ..._
-* Enter the name of the file, including the file type extension.
+* _Enter the name of the file, including the file type extension._
-Request instructions may be presented as part of the request sentence or as a separate sentence (no new line).
-They use the H2 style.

 #### Example Response/Answer
-An example response is typically needed only for short answer requests, and then not always.
-An example response is presented on a new line, in parentheses,  preceded with a phrase such as "For example:" and uses the default paragraph style, italicized.
+An example of a response is typically needed only for short answer assignment, and then not always.
+An example response is presented on a new line, in parentheses, preceded with a phrase such as "For example:", and uses the default paragraph style, italicized.
 Examples of example responses are provided below:
 * _(For example: 1234)_
 * _(For example: badfile.pdf)_
 * _(Use this format: 000.000.000)_

 #### Note
 Notes should be used rarely.
-A note should be used only to add clarity to the knowledge check, but not be essential.
+A note should be used only to add clarity to the knowledge check, but should not include essential information.
 It is not to be used to make a comment about the level of difficulty, to provide a tip or hint, or to remind the student about something.
 A note is a distraction.
-If used, a note is presented below the request (and example response, if used), separated by a blank line, preceded by "NOTE:" and uses the default paragraph style.
+If used, a note is presented below the request (and example response, if used), separated by a blank line, preceded by "NOTE:", and uses the default paragraph style.

 ### Requirements
-- A training module must include X question tasks.
+* A module must include at least one question task (knowledge check).

-![test][C:\Users\laurie.hagar\Documents\How-to_Snaps\knowledge_check_sample.png]
+A knowledge check _must_ include:
+* The question task must have an **assignment** paragraph (to which the user provides a response), formatted with H2 style.
+* The assignment must include instructions for how to provide the response.

+ The following list contains optional components of a knowledge check:
+ * Scenario
+ * Steps
+ * Example response
+ * Note

 ## References and Footnotes

-NOTE: The typical use for a note would be to explain point reductions.
-However, this may be able to be programmatically included.
-NOTE: Not sure whether to enforce the "request" being phrased as a sentence with a question mark.
-NOTE: What should be requirement for knowledge checks?
-Because modules may be constructed in various ways (mult chains, single chain with multi tasks, or multi chains and multi tasks, it's difficult to couch the requirement relative to chains/tasks.
-For example, can't say that the last task in a chain must be a question.)
+For a sample presentation of a knowledge check, see module: [A Sample Module for Formatting](https://portal.simspace.com/index.html#/catalog/content-modules/edit/module-9ca26d85-763c-4100-a63b-1202f6255b60/tasks/task-1f03f92a-83e8-498e-a6e2-5cc1830bc7c5), (first question task).